Exerra/karen-website/README.md

 <img src="README.svg">

-This webiste is now featuring 100% more React and 100% more server side rendering.
+This website is now featuring 100% more React and 100% more server side rendering.
 It is based on [this template](https://github.com/Nouridio/Discord-bot-website-template)

 ## Development